Linyuzhen/AudioSteganAdpt/README.md

 Building...

+## Datasets
+[TIMIT_RD](https://www.mdpi.com/2078-2489/9/8/205) is a audio database replay each piece of audio in TIMIT and recorded by 24 different cell-phones, in a quiet office environment.

+## Examples of Results
+### Visualization of adaptive feature v.s.
+MFCCF t-SNE

 ## References
 1. Qin, Tianyun, et al. "Source Cell-Phone Identification in the Presence of Additive Noise from CQT Domain."
 Information 9.8 (2018): 205.